Taste looks subjective until experienced practitioners converge. The convergence comes from shared constraints — and AI is removing them.

 The honest case

 But even when those scars became obsolete, the practitioners who carried them had been shaped by some constraint.
 They had developed the capacity for taste — the ability to be marked by experience — even if the specific content needed updating.
 The question is not whether old taste is sometimes wrong.
 It is whether you can develop the capacity for taste at all without the pressure that produced it.
+If it cannot develop without pressure, the task is to design new forms of consequence — deliberate apprenticeship, structured exposure to the right failures — strong enough to produce judgment without demanding the same waste.

 Remove those conditions.
 Replace them with a system that selects well every time.
 Within a generation, the selections are still sound.
 The ears are gone.
 Not because anyone decided to discard them, but because the thing that built them — the long, inefficient, failure-laden process of developing judgment — was quietly optimized away.